The body of Karl Slym, 51, was discovered at the foot of the Shangri-La hotel in Bangkok

 Luxury car-maker bucks sector's moribund trend as it responds to international demand

-Land Rover has released the first official pictures of the new fourth-generation Range Rover in undisguised form.
+Land Rover has released the first pictures of a possible convertible version of the Range Rover Evoque.

 How do you replace a car that has been a success for more than sixty years?
 Land Rover thinks it may finally have the answer, in the form of a new concept, codenamed DC100, to be shown at this month's Frankfurt Motor Show.